lucaromagnoli/plugin-analyser/README.md

   - 🎵 Harmonic distortion / THD
   - 📐 Static transfer curve
   - 🔊 Static dynamics (input→output level)
-- 📁 Export data as CSV for Python analysis
+- 📁 Export data as CSV for analysis in any tool or language
-- 🤖 **Perfect for ML/AI**: Generate large datasets for training models or analyzing plugin behavior

 ## 🛠️ Building